Exhibition: ‘Melbourne Now’ at the National Gallery of Victoria, Melbourne, Part 1

 And I will add, all of this with a warmth and affection that opened up a pathway to his insights.

 John had strength of character in spades, always backed up by the vivacious Dawn.
 Imagine having a successful commercial career in Melbourne in the 1960s and giving it all away – to become an artist, a photographic artist at that!
 Imagine the courage it would have taken, in that time and place, to abandon all that had been successful in your life and follow another path, a path full of doubt and self-discovery, a journey that ultimately enabled him to help others through his teaching.
-As another friend of mine said to me recently, “In 1970 where did you go to see a fine art photograph on exhibition in a non-institutional gallery in Melbourne?
+As Ian Lobb said to me recently, “In 1970 where did you go to see a fine art photograph on exhibition in a non-institutional gallery in Melbourne?
 The only place was the doorway to the John Cato / Athol Shmith / Paul Barr studio in Collins Street.
 You would never know which of the three photographers would have a print placed in that doorway.”

 According to Helen Ennis there has always been a distaste for self-reflective and contemplative modes of thinking in Australia, and photography has overwhelmingly been about ‘things’, “including actions and events, which have a concrete reality and a verifiable, independent existence… For most of the twentieth century inward-looking approaches, whether symbolist, surrealist or abstract, never really took hold.”2